-Shelf Road is a gravel road located in Colorado, USA.
+Shelf Road is the name of an adventurous and rugged mountain drive, located on the boundary between Fremont and Teller counties, in the US state of Colorado.
 This is a great drive if you're brave and trust the person behind the wheel.
 If you don't like steep drop-offs, don't take the road.
 Back gravel road with an extreme drop off in some places.
 It's very narrow in some spots and 2 vehicles can't go thru.

 Road suggested by: Catrìona M. MacKirnan